I’ve talked with people who were so smart it made my head spin. I’ve caught myself thinking “I wish I was that smart” at times.

 It is true that less than 10 people in the Forbes 500 are among the top 500 smartest people in the world, so the best business minds in the world do not necessarily have the highest IQ, but I would not rate any of the top business people as stupid.
 In fact, I do not know of a single successful business person that is.
 But it does beg the question: How much of a role does intelligence play in becoming a successful business person or entrepreneur?

-Personally, I think a person needs to be intelligent enough to recognize an opportunity and act on said opportunity.
+Personally, I think a person needs to be intelligent enough to recognize an opportunity and wise enough to act on said opportunity.

 Steve Jobs did not make the first Apple computer, Steven Wozniak did.
 Bill Gates did not create MS-DOS, the software that launched Microsoft.
 He bought it from another company.
 Both were smart men, but it was more than intelligence, it was the willingness to use what they had to act on an opportunity.